bpfliegel/Portfish/README.md

 a) Compilation directives:
 - X64 - bitboard operations are optimized for x64
 - PORTABLE - no file system operations
+- WINDOWS_RT - Windows RT compatible mode (no book support for now)
 - AGGR_INLINE - Visual Studio 11 beta feature to mark methods for aggressive inlining.
+To compile for Windows RT, please use both PORTABLE and WINDOWS_RT (besides NETFX_CORE) and other directives if you wish.

 b) Constants defined in Constants.cs
 - MaterialTableSize and PawnTableSize - make it small if compiling for e.g. mobile
 - NumberOfCPUs - when compiling a portable edition, there is no way to count the number of CPUs, this constant should be set for the correct number of CPUs.
+(not needed for Windows RT)

 c) Hash size
 - Default or adjusted size of the transposition table (UciOptions.cs)

 d) 'Optimize code' checkbox...

-e) For mobile platforms one should create an IPlug implementation to be able to communicate through UCI and launch the engine in the same way as presented in Program.cs.
+e) For mobile platforms and Windows RT one should create an IPlug implementation to be able to communicate through UCI and launch the engine in the same way as presented in Program.cs.
+The WindowsRT solution has such a sample implementation.

 5. Terms of use